nickfloop/floopcli/docs/source/intro/hello.rst

   floop destroy

-:subscript:`(Note: floop destroys floop resources on all target cores and frees resources on the host.
-It does NOT remove your project or source from your host.)`
+:subscript:`(Note: floop destroy cores.
+It does NOT remove your project from your host.)`

-Optionally, you can add the *-v* flag to see that floop destroys cores by removing the *target_source* from all targets, uninstalling Docker from all targets, and removing Docker Machines from the host.
+Optionally, you can add the *-v* flag to see that floop destroys cores by removing Docker Machines from the host.
+This leaves the *target_source* directory on the target device.
+This also leaves Docker installed on the target device.

 If you followed this guide using more than one ARM core or Docker Machine, you may only want to destroy some of the floop cores you created before.
 In order to do this, you can remove all of the cores you want to destroy from your **floop.json** and add them to a new configuration file called **floop-destroy.json**.
 You can then destroy those cores using the *-c* flag for the floop command by running:
 ::

   floop -c floop-destroy.json destroy

-This will free floop-related resources from the cores defined in **floop-destroy.json** while leaving the remaining cores in **floop.json** untouched.
+This will destroy the cores defined in **floop-destroy.json** while leaving the remaining cores in **floop.json** untouched.

+For more information about how to use floop, check the :doc:`best`.